MaxSteven/SOPGI/README.md

 `ARay Core`:
 Will give you the ability to change the number of samples to use for the Raycasting calculation.
-For example you can change the number og photons or AmbientOcclusion rays to use.
+For example you can change the number of photons or AmbientOcclusion rays to use.
-There are also optimization you can tweak to speed up the calculation and every parameter responsible for speeding up the process are marked with an Astersisk `*` in front of their name.
+There are also optimization parameters you can tweak to speed up the calculation and every parameter responsible for speeding up the process are marked with an Astersisk `*` in front of their name.